emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 server means that a client can be provisioned securely with no chance of an attacker eaves-dropping on the connection.

-Note that server unauthenticated provisioning can only use anonymous cipher suites in TLS 1.2 and earlier.
+Note that server Unauthenticated Provisioning can only use anonymous cipher suites in TLS 1.2 and earlier.
 These cipher suites have been deprecated in TLS 1.3 ({{RFC8446}} Section C.5).
 For TLS 1.3, the server MUST provide a certificate, and the peer performs server